Mining: Ancient Greece and Rome

 Mining in Europe has a very long history.
 Examples include the silver mines of Laurium, which helped support the Greek city state of Athens.
 Although they had over 20,000 slaves working them, their technology was essentially identical to their Bronze Age predecessors.
 At other mines, such as on the island of Thassos, marble was quarried by the Parians after they arrived in the 7th century BC.
 The marble was shipped away and was later found by archaeologists to have been used in buildings including the tomb of Amphipolis.
 Philip II of Macedon, the father of Alexander the Great, captured the gold mines of Mount Pangeo in 357 BC to fund his military campaigns.
 He also captured gold mines in Thrace for minting coinage, eventually producing 26 tons per year.

 However, it was the Romans who developed large-scale mining methods, especially the use of large volumes of water brought to the minehead by numerous aqueducts.
-The water was used for a variety of purposes, including removing overburden and rock debris, called hydraulic mining, as well as washing comminuted, or crushed, ores and driving simple machinery.
+The water was used for a variety of purposes, including removing overburden and rock debris (a process called hydraulic mining), washing comminuted (or crushed) ores, and driving simple machinery.

 The Romans used hydraulic mining methods on a large scale to prospect for the veins of ore, especially using a now-obsolete form of mining known as hushing.
 They built numerous aqueducts to supply water to the minehead, where the water was stored in large reservoirs and tanks.
 When a full tank was opened, the flood of water sluiced away the overburden to expose the bedrock underneath and any gold-bearing veins.
-The rock was then worked by fire-setting to heat the rock, which would be quenched with a stream of water.
+The rock was then worked by fire-setting, heating it and then quenching it with a stream of water.
 The resulting thermal shock cracked the rock, enabling it to be removed by further streams of water from the overhead tanks.
 The Roman miners used similar methods to work cassiterite deposits in Cornwall and lead ore in the Pennines.